Industrial Steam Cleaners: The Ultimate Guide

 The days of a vacuum cleaner and sponge scrubbing will be a thing of the past when you apply a steam cleaner to stained, old or marked furniture.
 Steam cleaners can also remove tough chewing gum deposits but always test a small inconspicuous area first to ensure colour fastness of any material to be cleaned.

 With steam cleaners, you can attach a nozzle to the steam gun to detail clean any small or hard to reach areas, further utilising a brush if required.
 It is the best way to clean tiles and grouting.
-Afterward, be sure to wipe dry the tile surfaces after with a microfiber cloth or use the window squeegee attachment
+Afterwards, be sure to wipe dry the tile surfaces after with a microfiber cloth or use the window squeegee attachment

 When cleaning silicone sealants, always ensure the steam is not applied for too long so as to avoid the risk of damaging the sealant properties.